ragusa87/TypesenseBundle/docs/05_Custom_provider.md

 You will not be able to use the `hydrated` result out of the box.

-Example of a custom mapper, it uses `AbstractEntityMapper` that will fetch the entities from the database, but it's not mandatory.
+Example of a custom mapper, it uses `AbstractEntityDataGenerator` that will fetch the entities from the database, but it's not mandatory.

 ```php
 <?php